Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Experiments

-Notably, the detector trained on the sparse set, using only 100 fake samples from each of the three components (300 fake and 300 real images in total), achieves performance comparable to our three models trained on individual components with the full MS-COCO dataset.
+In contrast, our approach performs strongly within each category and generalizes effectively across categories, consistently achieving higher accuracy on various subsets.
+Remarkably, the detector trained on the sparse set, using only 100 fake samples from each of the three components (300 fake and 300 real images in total), achieves performance comparable to our three models trained on individual components with the full MS-COCO dataset.
 This small training set provides further evidence of the generalization capability of our approach and offers a practical advantage, as generating large-scale training images is costly.

-\textbf{Q3: Are traces from the final component sufficient to detect images from wild or unknown generators?}